Myosotis uniflora: Gallery

-Taxonomy and etymology
+Taxonomy

 Myosotis uniflora Hook.f. is in the plant family Boraginaceae and was described in 1867 by Joseph Dalton Hooker.
 It is morphologically most similar to the other two cushion- or mat-forming species, M. pulvinaris and M. glabrescens.
 Myosotis uniflora differs from these two species in its ecology and morphology, including its cream to yellow corollas; acute, lanceolate to ovate narrow (< 1.3 mm) rosette leaf lamina; and narrow petioles (< 1.2 mm wide).

 The lectotype specimen of Myosotis uniflora is lodged at Kew Herbarium (K000787907).
 Two isolectotypes (K000787908 and K000787910) are also found on the same sheet as the lectotype, and a third isolectotype is at the Allan Herbarium of Manaaki Whenua - Landcare Research (CHR 97402).

 The specific epithet, uniflora, is derived from Latin for 'one-flowered'.

 Phylogeny

 Myosotis uniflora was shown to be a part of the monophyletic southern hemisphere lineage of Myosotis in phylogenetic analyses of standard DNA sequencing markers (nuclear ribosomal DNA and chloroplast DNA regions).
 The two sequenced individuals of M. uniflora were near but not sister to each other in the nuclear ribosomal DNA phylogeny, grouping with other bracteate-prostrate species such as M. glauca and M. antarctica.
 Within the southern hemisphere lineage, species relationships were not well resolved.